dam1ani/Number_guesser/ReadMe.md

 ## Number Guesser app ##
-Draw a number and the website will guess it on the right site of the screen , is meant only for desktop users.
+Draw a number from 0 to 9 and the website will guess it on the right site of the screen , is meant only for desktop users.